 - Is it correct to suggest that the system in question is a Hele-Shaw cell?
 How to characterize the flow?
 Under what conditions the flow between the plates can be treated as effectively 2D? - What is the basic mechanism behind the observed flows?
-Can they be classified into distinct, physically different types?
-Many approaches and concepts may emerge at discussions (Saffman-Taylor instability, viscous fingering, Darcy law, Laplace growth...)
-Can you re-formulate your explanation with different basic concepts? - What is the role of boundary conditions in the phenomenon (fixed pressure difference?) - Are there any dimensionless criteria (like a Reynolds number) providing an insight into the behavior of the system? - What might mean a "different liquid"?
-Which parameters of the liquids are the most important (density? viscosity? surface or interface tension?) - What is Darcy equation and how appropriate is it to describing the system? - How to conduct reliable, reproducible experiments?
+Can they be classified into distinct, physically different types? - Many approaches and concepts may emerge at discussions (Saffman-Taylor instability, viscous fingering, Darcy law, Laplace growth...)
+Can you re-formulate your explanation with different basic concepts? - What is the role of boundary conditions in the phenomenon? (fixed pressure difference? fixed inflow rate?) - Are there any dimensionless criteria (like a Reynolds number) providing an insight into the behavior of the system? - What might mean a "different liquid"?
+Which parameters of the liquids are the most important (density? viscosity? surface or interface tension?) - What is Darcy equation and how appropriate is it to describing the system? - Is the shape, the surface roughness or other parameters of the plates relevant?
+What is the role of the size of a little hole? - How to conduct reliable, reproducible experiments?
 How to control small volumetric flows? - What changes if the liquids are miscible? - What is the role of the roughness of the plates?